dianwoshishi/rainbow/README.md

 --------------

-We consider the problem of finding back a value from its hash (in the current implementation, MD5).
+We consider the problem of finding back a value from its hash (in the current implementation, MD5 and SM3).
 Formally, we want to perform a preimage attack.
 Since hash functions are designed to be resistant to preimage attacks, we are often reduced to brute forcing: consider every single possible value, hash it and match it against the target hash.
 This is